HeisenbergLin22/Grant-Milestone-Delivery/evaluations/faceless_1_lucasvanmol.md

 I think the documentation in the README is great; it's clear and I had no issues executing the commands outlined in it.
 However, I have some issues with the documentation inside the code.
 - Firstly, because most documentation code was `ignore`'d, running `cargo test` failed to catch some mistakes that were present in the documentation.
 I've gone ahead and took the liberty of fixing this myself in this [pull request](https://github.com/HeisenbergLin22/Faceless_milestone1/pull/1), which you can go ahead and merge if you agree with my changes.

+### Response: Already merged your PR.
+Thanks for your comments.

 - The documentation inside `faceless-substrate-node/pallets`:  the comments in the code here, for `faceless` and `proof-of-existance` are just generic example comments from the `template` pallet, you should update them to reflect what the pallet is doing.

+### Response: Please check our [repo](https://github.com/HeisenbergLin22/Faceless_milestone1) for the updated comments.
+We have also removed the `proof-of-existance` code given the fact that it is irrelevant.
+Thanks for your comments.

 ### Github best practices

 Since it seems like the repository was uploaded to github especially for this milestone delivery, this may not be a problem if the files are also hosted privately elsewhere, but if development is going to continue on the github repo then I would suggest the following changes:

+### Response: Thanks for your comments, but this repo is indeed purely for the purpose of milestone delivery.

 - Add a `.gitignore` file to ignore build artifacts
 - If the `bn` and `bulletproof` only have small tweaks to the original repo, I would suggest creating a seperate repo for them, where they have been forked from their original repo.
 If needed, they can be included in the original module using submodules